 6. Discover Some Unsavory History

 The building at 109 East Palace in Sante Fe doesn't look like much.
 It never has.
 It's entirely unassuming -- which is no doubt why it was the perfect front for the Manhattan Project.
-The actual building of the atomic bomb didn't happen at this site, of course, but all the major players in its creation --Robert Oppenheimer, Richard Feynman, and Enrico Fermi, among others -- used to meet here every day to be taken on up to Los Alamos to work on the bomb.
+The actual building of the atomic bomb didn't happen at this site, of course, but all the major players in its creation -- Robert Oppenheimer, Richard Feynman, and Enrico Fermi, among others -- would visit to meet Dorothy McKibbin, who coordinated their initial trip to Los Alamos, where they lived during the Manhattan Project.

 From its open-air markets selling produce, crafts, and art, to its many museums and preserved sites commemorating moments of pre-history, Sante Fe is unlike any city you will ever visit.
 The vibe is low key, the locals are welcoming, and you'll find many transplanted residents who, like Georgia O'Keeffe, couldn't resist moving after just one visit.